 The construction in this section generalizes a model investigated by Nair and Sankaran.
 It has close and interesting connections to the semigroups isomorphic to \( ([0, \infty), +) \) that were studied in Section 2 and Section 3.
 Our starting point is an interval \([a, b)\) where \(-\infty \lt a \lt b \le \infty\).
-As usual, the collection \(\ms B\) Borel measurable sets it the reference \(\sigma\)-algebra and Lebesgue measure \(\lambda\) is the reference measure.
+As usual, the collection \(\ms B\) of Borel measurable subsets of \([a, b)\) is the reference \(\sigma\)-algebra, and Lebesgue measure \(\lambda\) is the reference measure.
 For \(n \in \N_+\) we give \([a, b)^n\) the product \(\sigma\)-algebra \(\ms B^n\) and produce measure \(\lambda^n\).
 We begin with an extension of the general definition of multivariate exponential distribution from Section 4.

 Suppose that we have a class of special parametric distributions on \([a, b)\).
 If \(n \in \N_+\) and the distribution of \(X_i\) is in this class for \(i \in \{1, 2, \ldots, n\}\) then in the most general sense, \(\bs{X} = (X_1, X_2, \ldots, X_n)\) has a multivariate distribution in the class.